sd2379/docs-oxd-prod/3.1.0/sources/index.md

 The oxd server is designed to work as a standalone service demon via sockets.
 By default, the oxd-server is restricted to `localhost`, which means oxd needs to be installed on each server hosting applications you want secured by your OP.

-With the oxd-https-extension running, you can host your oxd-server on a dedicated machine, enabling all your apps to call your central oxd service over the web using `https`.
+However, oxd 3.1 introduces a new component called the oxd-https-extension.
+With the oxd-https-extension running, you can host the oxd-server on one or more dedicated machines, enabling all your apps to make use of a central oxd service over the web.

+The primary benefit of the oxd-https-extension is easier maintenance--fewer oxd intallations will result in less maintenance and easier upgrades.

-In addition to a simple REST API, there are native libraries that wrap the oxd APIs, currently available for Php, Java, Python, Node, Ruby C#, and .Net.
+To integrate applications, oxd exposes a simple REST API and native libraries that wrap the API for Php, Java, Python, Node, Ruby C#, and .Net.

 !!!
 Note
     oxd-server can be used not only on localhost in protected networks, e.g. VPN.
 To switch off `localhost` mode please put `localhost_only: false` in `oxd-conf.json` configuration.